mhashm1/HW3-algo/analysis.md

 The performance gap widens significantly as N increases, demonstrating the practical importance of efficient algorithms for large datasets.

-## Implementation Correctness
+## Correctness

-The implementation has been tested for correctness by comparing results with the brute force algorithm on multiple test cases.
-All tests show identical results, confirming the correctness of the divide-and-conquer implementation.
+We compared our results with the brute force algorithm for small datasets.
+Both versions always reported the same closest pair and distance, confirming correctness.

+---

 ## Conclusion

-The divide-and-conquer algorithm successfully achieves O(n log n) performance while maintaining correctness.
-The optimized cutoff value of 15 points provides the best practical performance, and the algorithm scales well to very large datasets (32 million points in under 15 seconds).
+- Our divide-and-conquer algorithm is **correct** and runs in **O(n log n)** time.
+- Using a cutoff of **15 points** gave the best practical performance.
+- Brute force quickly becomes impractical, while our implementation easily scales to tens of millions of points.